Frequently Asked Questions

 How long will you stay with me?

-I will stay with you for your whole labor and then for one to three hours after the birth.
+I will stay with you for your whole labor and then for one to two hours after the birth.

-Does your price go up if my birth lasts more than 18 hours?
+Does your price go up if my birth lasts a long time?

 No!
-I never want a mom to worry about cost while she is in labor, so it is a flat fee, regardless of how long I am there.
+I never want someone in labor to worry about cost while they is in labor, so it is a flat fee, regardless of how long I am there.

 What’s the longest birth you’ve attended?